A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Introduction

 \section{Introduction}

 If a picture is worth 1,000 words, then a video is worth 10,000.
-Consider the variety of possible captions for a video, illustrated in Figure~\ref{fig:teaser}, which describe the video at varying levels of detail.
-These can vary substantially in terms of semantics and structure.
-Nevertheless, a video retrieval system ought to be able to map any of these captions to the video, whether they are short, long, abstract, or even describe only part of the video.
-We thus seek to redefine the video retrieval problem, where a system, given some text, must retrieve a video.
+Consider the variety of possible captions that can describe just one video (Figure~\ref{fig:teaser}).
+Although they can vary substantially in semantics and structure, video-language models ought to be able to match all of these captions with the video they describe.

-Video retrieval has long been a important interdisciplinary task that connects the state-of-the-art in natural language processing and computer vision~\cite{kaufman2017temporal,miech2019howto100m}.
-At its core, solving the problem requires a system that understands both video and text.
-However, current video retrieval literature often considers just short clips, which cannot be described by such a variety of captions, and thus obscures the problem.
-Increasingly more work does focus on long videos, but it uses only full paragraphs for retrieval~\cite{bain2022frozen,bain2022cliphitchhikers}, neglecting to consider the rich space of valid video captions.
-However, the real world includes long videos with multiple events, and these admit many vague, abstract, or partial descriptions a person (\textit{e.g.}, doing video search) might give.
-In practice, the strict mapping of a single caption to a single video in instance-based video retrieval neglects both the potential ambiguities of the caption as well as the fact it is valid to describe the same video in a variety of ways~\cite{Wray_2021_CVPR}.
+In this paper we show that existing approaches fail to model the variety of captions and show how they can be improved in the context of video retrieval.
+At its core, video retrieval requires not just a system that understands video and text, but also how minor differences between videos in a dataset make them unique.
+However, video retrieval literature traditionally considers just short clips~\cite{kaufman2017temporal,miech2019howto100m}, which cannot be described by such a variety of captions, and thus obscures the problem.
+Increasingly more works have focused on long videos with multiple events, but it uses only full paragraphs for retrieval~\cite{bain2022frozen,bain2022cliphitchhikers}, neglecting the rich space of valid captions.
+While even existing captions can be ambiguous~\cite{Wray_2021_CVPR}, they still do not include vague, abstract, or partial descriptions a user (\textit{e.g.}, doing video search) might give.
+This means current video retrieval datasets do not measure real world performance, where captions can be ambiguous, vary in semantics and style, and can describe long complex videos.